QuantumCoherence/CarND-Catch-Run-Away-Car-UKF/Catch_Runaway-Car-UKF.md

 > target_x = ukf.x_(0);
 > target_y = ukf.y_(0);

-The future posistion of the robot car at time (now + dt) is given by its current position plus the longitudinal speed v multiplied by the the time.
-In x and y coordinates, this means multiplying the speed vector by the cos/sin of the angular direction of the speed vector, which give us the opportunty to make the turn tighter than the runaway vehicle.
+The future position of the robot car at time (now + dt) is given by its current position plus the longitudinal speed v multiplied by the the time.
+In x and y coordinates, this means multiplying the speed vector by the cos/sin of the angular direction of the speed vector, which gives us the opportunty to make the turn tighter than the runaway vehicle.

-We chose dt = 1 to start with.
+dt is set to 1 as a initial value.
-To make the turn tighter we chose to multiply the angular direction of the runaway car, by a small factor dpsi = 1.01.
+To make the turn tighter it is suffcient to multiply the angular direction of the runaway car by a small factor dpsi = 1.01.

 The following equations tell the chasing vehicle to aim at a position slightly on the left of the expected position of the runaway car.